 Painting with CHOCOLATE PUDDING

-Fingerpaint paper, ready-made chocolate pudding, spoons, paint shirts, water, newspaper.
+MATERIALS FOR FINGER FUN: Fingerpaint paper, ready-made chocolate pudding, spoons, paint shirts, water, newspaper.

-Arrange all the materials on the work table, covering the table with newspaper first, if desired.
+PREPARATION: Arrange all the materials on the work table, covering the table with newspaper first, if desired.

-Let each child spread out a large spoonful of pudding mixed with some water on his or her paper.
+ACTIVITY: Let each child spread out a large spoonful of pudding mixed with some water on his or her paper.
 Then encourage the children to experiment with finger and hand painting.
 When they have finished, hang their paintings to dry.

-This is a great activity to use when studying the five senses, especially those of taste, smell and touch.
+HINT: This is a great activity to use when studying the five senses, especially those of taste, smell and touch.

 VARIATION-PRINTS: From B. Philadelphia, PA

 Have the children fingerpaint directly on a very clean formica-topped table.
-Once designs are created, paper can be pressed on top of them to make prints.
+Once designs are created, paper can be pressed on top of them to make prints

 Painting with FINGERS

-Paint shirts, liquid starch, powdered tempera or food coloring, painting surface such as fingerpaint paper, butcher paper, paper sacks, card-board, formica table top, cookie sheets or oilcloth.
+MATERIALS F0R SEASONAL SHAPES: Paint shirts, liquid starch, powdered tempera or food coloring, painting surface such as fingerpaint paper, butcher paper, paper sacks, card-board, formica table top, cookie sheets or oilcloth.

-Put about a tablespoon of liquid starch in the middle of each child's paper.
+PREPARATION: Put about a tablespoon of liquid starch in the middle of each child's paper.
 Add about a teaspoon of powdered paint or a few drops of food coloring to the starch.
 (Keep in mind that food coloring will stain hands.)

-Have the children use both their hands to mix the color into the starch.
+ACTIVITY: Have the children use both their hands to mix the color into the starch.
 Then let them continue using their hands and fingers to create designs and pictures in the paint.
 Encourage the children to use their hands in many different ways.
 They can get various effects by pointing fingers down, laying fingers flat, pounding with the side of a clenched fist, pressing hands down with fingers spread out wide and by using finger-tips and knuckles.

-Sprinkle some salt or sawdust onto the fingerpaint and let the children mix it into the paint with their hands.
+VARIATION: Sprinkle some salt or sawdust onto the fingerpaint and let the children mix it into the paint with their hands.
 This will give added texture to their pictures.

-Let the children create additional designs on their fingerpaintings by us-ing tools such as small pieces of cardboard, old combs, popsicle sticks, cotton swabs or forks.
+VARIATION: Let the children create additional designs on their fingerpaintings by us-ing tools such as small pieces of cardboard, old combs, popsicle sticks, cotton swabs or forks.

-Instead of using liquid starch, let your children fingerpaint with a paste made out of soap and water or hand lotion with a drop of food color-ing added.
+VARIATION: Instead of using liquid starch, let your children fingerpaint with a paste made out of soap and water or hand lotion with a drop of food color-ing added.

 VARIATION: From Cathy N